ajarifi/ajarifi.github.io/_pages/cv.md

 <h2 style="color:#900C3F"> Leadership & activities </h2>
+I see leadership and scientific activities as opportunities to give back, strengthen the community, and help it grow by bringing people together.

 **Leadership** <br>
-I value leadership as an opportunity to support the community.

 * <b> President</b>, Indonesian student association in Osaka & Nara, 2016-2017 \
   <i> Responsible for the activities of the association for one year. </i> <a href="/files/LPJ_PPION17.pdf">(Report)</a>

 **Activities** <br>
-I enjoy organizing scientific events, such as seminars and workshops.

 * <b>Chair</b>, International Workshop on Quark Structure of Hadron, \
   RIKEN, Japan, Aug 2024 <a href="https://indico2.riken.jp/event/4881/">(Indico)</a>
 * <b>Supervisor</b>, The 1st Indonesian Student Association Scientific Conference (ISASC), \